EpiEvoSoftware/e3SIM/README.md

 ## Liscence
-e3SIM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+e3SIM is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Disclaimer
 This program is distributed WITHOUT ANY WARRANTY.
 See the